Nassif Ghoussoub: Career

 Ghoussoub completed his post-doctoral fellowship at the Ohio State University during 1976–77.
 He then joined the University of British Columbia, where he currently holds a position of Professor of Mathematics and a Distinguished University Scholar.
 Ghoussoub is known for his work in functional analysis, non-linear analysis, and partial differential equations.

-He was vice-president of the Canadian Mathematical Society from 1994 to 1996, the founding director of the Pacific Institute for the Mathematical Sciences (PIMS) for the period 1996–2003, the co-editor-in-chief of the Canadian Journal of Mathematics during 1993–2002, a co-founder of the MITACS Network of Centres of Excellence, and is the founder and current scientific director of the Banff International Research Station (BIRS).
+He was vice-president of the Canadian Mathematical Society from 1994 to 1996, the founding director of the Pacific Institute for the Mathematical Sciences (PIMS) for the period 1996–2003, the co-editor-in-chief of the Canadian Journal of Mathematics during 1993–2002, a co-founder of the MITACS Network of Centres of Excellence, and is the founder and scientific director (2001 - 2020) of the Banff International Research Station (BIRS).
 In 1994, Ghoussoub became a fellow of the Royal Society of Canada, and in 2012, a fellow of the American Mathematical Society.

 Ghoussoub has been awarded multiple awards and distinctions, including the Coxeter-James prize in 1990, and the Jeffrey-Williams prize in 2007.
 He holds honorary doctorates from the Université Paris-Dauphine (France), and the University of Victoria (Canada).
 He was awarded the Queen Elizabeth II Diamond Jubilee Medal in 2012, and appointed to the Order of Canada in 2015, with the grade of officer for contributions to mathematics, research, and education.

 In 2018, Ghoussoub was elected a faculty representative on the University of British Columbia's Board of Governors.
 He will serve until February 29, 2020.
 Ghoussoub has previously served two consecutive terms in this role from 2008 to 2014.

 Ghoussoub's scholarly work has been cited over 5,900 times and has an h-index of 40.